Phargelm/Quotes/Readme.md

 #### Overview
 Quotes is an application that is used to display historical quotes for the company by the date range in the table format as well as in chart.
 #### Setup
 This application is containerized using Docker.
 In order to setup development environment the latest versions of `docker` and `docker-compose` are required.
+All commands bellow assumes that your present directory - is the project root.
 After pulling repository, execute:
 ```
 cd devops && ./start.sh
 ```